 - We wanted our nativity to have a mid-century feel, so we used bright colors and geometric patterns.
 Feel free to imitate our designs, or take an original spin on things!
 We drew our initial designs on with pencil and then filled them in with paint.

 - Once the paint dries, add some gold leaf detail.
-We added gold leaf to the white men’s hats and gifts and all the halos.
+We added gold leaf to the wise men’s hats and gifts and all the halos.

 Mary, Joseph, and Baby Jesus